Round-Tripping: Why Go Through The Trouble?

 To separate oil from water – you can mix them, and because oil and water are insoluble, the water will settle to the bottom where it can easily be drained out.
-When the Manhattan project needed to separate extremely rare Uranium 235 isotopes from common Uranium ore – they utilized centrifuges which exploited the only difference between U-235 and the more common U-238, a very slight difference in atomic weight.
+To manufacture fissile material for nuclear power and weapons – scientists needed to separate extremely rare Uranium 235 isotopes from common Uranium ore – they utilized centrifuges which exploited the only difference between U-235 and the more common U-238, a very slight difference in atomic weight.
 The lighter U-235 isotopes would eventually travel to the outside of the centrifuges.

 So what is the differences in media that we can exploit?
 In our case – it’s metadata fields.
 Avid by default doesn’t populate the “Tape” field for file based clips – but Resolve renders do.
 By matching the Resolve “Tape” field to the Avid “Name” field – and also be telling Avid to link to the highest resolution possible, we can force Avid into linking to the clips we want!

 No one workflow is perfect for every project – but this method can be pretty flexible.
 That said, there are a few things to remember: